Cacti/cacti/contrib/README.md

 ### These scripts are not supported by the Cacti team

-### If you would like to contriubte ensure you include your contact details on the script
+### If you would like to contribute ensure you include your contact details on the script